15athompson/Pygame-Reinforcement-Learning/README.md

 Main Entry Point: The if __name__ == '__main__': block ensures that the train() function is executed when the script is run.

-This code effectively trains a Snake Game AI agent using reinforcement learning, balancing exploration and exploitation to maximize the agent's performance in the game.
-It provides a valuable example of using deep reinforcement learning to tackle game-playing tasks.
+This code trains a Snake Game AI agent using reinforcement learning, balancing exploration and exploitation to maximize the agent's performance in the game.